jiminliang/jiminliang.github.io/content/authors/guokaitai/_index.md

   - Researchers
 ---

-Minghao Dong is a professor of biomedical engineering at the Xidian University.
-His research interests include intelligent human-computer interaction, brain science and neuroimaging.
+Kaitai Guo is an assistant professor of electronic engineering at the Xidian University.
+His research interests include broad-spectrum substance identification, microwave imaging, and artificial intelligence.